 Businesses have been spending more on enterprise software development over the last decade.
 In fact, global enterprise software spending was at $225.51 billion in 2009, and the figure jumped to $405 billion in 2018, according to Statista.
 And this is for good reason; enterprise software provides a host of benefits to companies, including new revenue avenues, streamlined work processes and more engaged employees.

 The enterprise software development process is different from company to company, but there are some guiding tenets that apply to businesses in every industry.
-Following these best practices are key to successfully developing an enterprise software solution.
+Following these software development best practices is key to successfully developing an enterprise software solution.

 The Right Team and Resources